jac15r/mobiletapemeasure/README.md

 The script is incorrectly deriving instead of integrating.

-This means that its "velocity" is actually "jerk" (m/s^3), and its "acceleration" is actually "snap" (m/s^4)
+This means that its "velocity" is actually "jerk" (m/s^3), and its "distance" is actually "snap" (m/s^4)

 ### Possible Solution